trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

 {% endhighlight %}

 I’m not referring to this as squashing or squishing because those terms are already used in other packages and they mean different things.
 I´ll stick with unbreaking.
 Note that stri_wrap from the stringi package does more or less the opposite of this.
+Finally, this also works with blank values, we just need to replace empty with NA.